Renting

 Should you opt for a separate storage unit insurance policy?

-As previously mentioned, whether you should opt for a separate policy for your stored goods all depends on what you’re storing and how long you intend on keeping them stored.
-If the value of your belongings exceeds the coverage you’re offered, or you need to use self-storage for more than three months, a separate storage unit insurance policy will serve you well.
+Whether you should opt for a separate policy for your stored goods depends on what you’re storing and how long you intend to keep them stored.

 Your standard home or tenant insurance provides some amount of coverage for your self-storage unit.
 In other words, they are tied together, and if you have a lot of claims, your home insurance premiums will go up.